 Buy it: $5, MyRazbaby.com

-Haba, a German toy company, makes this set of beads on an elastic band that forms a perfect wooden teething ring.
-It appeals to parents who prefer to give their baby natural wood to bite down on, and it attracts babies with those bright rainbow colors.
+This set of beads on an elastic band forms a perfect wooden teething ring.
+Babies love the bright rainbow colors, and parents appreciate giving their child natural wood to bite down on.

 Buy it: $13, Amazon.com